Updated Oct. 21, 2015

 NOTICE - There shall be mailed to each member of the section, at least 30 days prior to the annual business meeting, a notice setting the time and place of the meeting.
 In case a quorum of the membership is not present, the regularly called meeting shall be adjourned to the next day at a time and place to be set by the members present and voting, at which time the members present shall constitute a quorum.

-The Vice Chair shall assist with the planning of all meetings and seminars, preside at any meeting in the absence of the Chair, or serve as the Chair's designee at other meetings when necessary, and perform such other duties as assigned by the Chair.
+The Vice Chair shall assist with the planning of all meetings and seminars; preside at any meeting in the absence of the Chair, or serve as the Chair's designee at other meetings when necessary; represent LINCS on the NCSL Legislative Staff Coordinating Committee; and perform such other duties as assigned by the Chair.
 The Vice Chair shall be the Chair-Elect of the Section.

-The Executive Committee shall be composed of the elected officers of the Section, the immediate past chair of the section, and nine other communication professionals, referred to as Directors, eight of whom shall be elected by the membership at the annual meeting of the Section.
+The Executive Committee shall be composed of the elected officers of the Section, the immediate past chair of the section, and four other communication professionals, referred to as Directors, who shall be elected by the membership at the annual meeting of the Section.

-Two Directors shall serve terms of office beginning at the professional development seminar of the off-numbered year following their election and ending at the professional development seminar of the next even numbered year.
-Two Directors shall serve terms of office beginning at the professional development seminar of the even-numbered year following their election and ending at the professional development seminar of the next off-numbered year.
-One Director may be appointed by the chair from the state hosting the next annual professional development seminar, serving for a term of one year begining at the professional development seminar and ending at the following professional development seminar.
+Two Directors shall serve terms of two years, beginning at the professional development seminar of even-numbered years and ending at the PDS of the next even-numbered year.
+Two Directors shall serve terms of two years, beginning at the professional development seminar of odd-numbered years and ending at the PDS of the next odd-numbered year.
+One additional Director may be appointed from the state hosting the next annual professional development seminar, by the Chair, serving for a term of one year beginning at the professional development seminar and ending at the following professional development seminar.

 The Executive Committee shall have authority and responsibility for the general management and control of the business affairs of the Section and shall exercise all powers granted by the Section under these bylaws.